 For someone who’s more in to cider, try Portland Cider Co. in Clackamas.
 They have a fantastic selection of creations ranging from sweet to dry, perfect for any palate.
 Plus they pair well with their delicious dining selections, including one of the best grilled cheeses ever tasted.
 12 Bridge Ciderworks in Oregon City combines their locally sourced juices, spices and all natural ingredients to create some wonderful ciders that are as unique as they are delicious.
 And they’re located next to a number of restaurants that will deliver to you as you enjoy your craft creations.
+Or visit Stone Circle Cider outside Estacada at their scenic tasting room and farm.

 To really get in the spirit of things, head over to Trail Distilling located on Highway 213 as you travel south from Oregon City.
 Their Trillium Gin or First City Vodka are outstanding creations that put the art in artisanal spirits.
 Enjoyed solo or as part of an expertly created cocktail, these spirits from the first distillery since Prohibition in the first city west of the Rockies are second to none.